 ** If you’re using active dry yeast make sure to mix it with your warm milk and water and a little bit of sugar to activate the yeast.

 ** The dough rising time will vary depending on the temperature in your house.
 So please pay attention to the size of the dough rather than the time (Especially on the second rise).
 Over prooved dough can easily lose its shape and collapse it the oven.

 A must try Sri Lankan bakery bun filled with eggs onions and peppers that is so good for breakfast.

 For egg wash

-Put the dough in a bowl, cover with a plastic wrap and leave it in a warm place until it’s doubled in size.
+Put the dough back into the mixer bowl back, cover with a plastic wrap and leave it in a warm place until it’s doubled in size.

 When the dough has doubled in size, punch it down and transfer to the benchtop and divide into 6 equal pieces, make them into balls, cover with a towel and let them rest for 15 mins.